 The programme consists of two semesters of coursework and a third semester dedicated to the preparation of a master's thesis.
-To earn the Degree, students must complete a total of 90 ECTS credits by successfully passing eight courses (four per semester) as well as submitting an approved Degree Thesis.
+To obtain the Master's Degree (MSc), students are required to earn a total of 90 ECTS credits and submit an approved Master's Thesis.